Matteo Arena

-Matteo Arena (born 14 January 1999) is an Italian footballer who plays as a centre-back for club Arezzo.
+Matteo Arena (born 14 January 1999) is an Italian footballer who plays as a centre-back for club Lecco.

 Club career

 Arena began his senior career in the fifth-tier Eccellenza.
-For the 2018–19 season, he joined Foggia, where he played for the Under-19 squad, remaining on the bench in senior squad's games in Serie B. He then played for three Serie C seasons with Monopoli.
+He also won Coppa Italia Eccellenza Puglia 2017-18 with Vigor Trani Calcio For the 2018–19 season, he joined Foggia, where he played for the Under-19 squad, remaining on the bench in senior squad's games in Serie B. He then played for three Serie C seasons with Monopoli.

 On 16 July 2022, Arena signed a three-year contract with SPAL in Serie B. He made his Serie B debut for SPAL on 14 August 2022 in a game against Reggina.